 10 Things to Do in Boston in October

-During the month of October you can enjoy many of the best things Boston has to see and do and most of the activities are linked to pumpkin, apple and other seasonal harvests.
-Beer also has a place of importance in this month in Boston with the traditional Oktoberfest.
+During the month of October, you can enjoy many of the best things Boston has to see and do, and most activities are linked to the harvests of pumpkins, apples, and other seasonal products.
+Beer also plays an important role in Boston this month with the traditional Oktoberfest.

-Halloween related parties and events are also present in the October calendar in Boston and tours specialized in occult or horror themes are the most sought after.
-I invite you to know the 10 best things to see or do if you are visiting Boston in October.
+Halloween-related parties and events are also on the October calendar in Boston, and tours specializing in the occult or horror are the most sought after.
+I invite you to discover the 10 best things to see or do if you are visiting Boston in October.

-1. Drink some of the best beers in Boston during Oktoberfest
+1. Drink some of Boston's best beers at Oktoberfest

 Oktoberfest in Harvard Square| ©Patrick Haney